Service Exposure

 Service Exposure Setup

-The serviceExposures section in the CAPApplicationVersion configuration is crucial for exposing workloads.
-Each entry in the serviceExposures array specifies a subdomain under which workloads are accessible, allowing multiple routes per subdomain.
+The serviceExposures section in the CAPApplicationVersion configuration is used to expose workloads.
+Each entry in the serviceExposures array specifies a subdomain under which workloads are accessible, with support for multiple routes per subdomain.

-For some more details on configuring routes, see the Route API reference.
+For details on configuring routes, see the Route API reference.

 Example Configuration